 - For 2019-20: Reach 18 on or before June 12, 2020

 If you do not meet this requirement but are interested in living on campus, please contact the Housing Office at 541-383-7545 or firstname.lastname@example.org.

 Register for a minimum of 12 COCC/OSU-C graded credits at the beginning of each term and maintain registration in a minimum of 8 graded credits throughout each term.

 Note that offenses greater than a misdemeanor that appear on a background check will typically result in cancellation of the application.
 In some cases, a misdemeanor may result in cancellation.
 An appeal process is available.
 For further information about background check criteria and/or the appeal process, please contact the Assistant Director of Housing at email@example.com or 541-383-7588.

 Central Oregon Community College has one on-campus residence hall.
 The Wickiup Hall provides safe, comfortable and affordable co-ed housing to more than 300 students.
 Wickiup is nestled on COCC's 200 acre Bend campus and is near several shopping and dining districts.

-The housing agreement includes a furnished space in either a quad double or quad single suite, a meal plan with access to dining services while classes are in session, and all utilities including high-speed internet access and cable TV.
+The housing agreement includes a furnished space in either a quad double or quad single suite, a meal plan with access to dining services while classes are in session, and all utilities including high-speed internet access.
 Furthermore, students have access to numerous lounge, study rooms, laundry room, community kitchen, TV room, game room, facilitated programs and activities, and trained staff available 24 hours a day for emergencies.